nmiguelmoura/cdc-web-apps/README.md

 ## Apps
 The repository has the following apps:
 - Brincar à tabuada (Play with multiplications) - app00.html.
+[Check it here](https://www.casadasciencias.org/cc/redindex.php?idart=303&gid=40808327#)

 ## How to play?
 Download the repository and run the html files in a web server or visit [Casa das Ciências](https://casadasciencias.org).